Best Places to Travel to with a Group of Friends

 Experiencing the Local Delicacies & Sights

 On a personal note, I always get a great kick out of trying out different ethnic cuisines when I travel overseas.
-And fully immerse myself in the local cultures, of course.
+And fully immerse me in the local cultures, of course.
 Because you really can’t gain full international experience without having sipped some local wine.
 Or having danced to some cultural ‘folk’ music.
 Or even engaging in a strange religious ritual – particularly of the gory, animal-sacrificing, sort!

 As you’ll find out by reading my narration below, I had the most immersive inter-cultural experience on a chance trip to Morocco.
 In particular, I – along with my less tradition-oriented friends – was hugely struck by the way the locals balanced their customs with modernity.
-The impressive Moroccan architecture, coupled with the delicious local cuisine and hospitable social norms, present a striking real-life analogy to this effect.
+The impressive Moroccan architecture, coupled with the delicious local cuisine and hospitable social norms, presents a striking real-life analogy to this effect.